THISISTHEVIBE/verifi-ai/SALES_READINESS.md

 - Security/Privacy docs live; legal pages published; DPA available
 - Monitoring, alerting, on-call, and rollback in place
 - GTM assets published; analytics tracking core funnel; first pilot logos committed

+Need to rephrase that plan it is way to complicated to be executed